RedisGears/gears-cli/README.md

 # GearsCli
-Simple cli that allows the send python code the RedisGears
+Simple cli that allows the send python code to RedisGears

 ## Install
 ```python